PauMayench/water-tracker-grafana-hackupc2024/README.md

 ## Improvements
-We could add the feature of sending a message to the ESP23 from the dashboard when an aletr happens and alerting the user.
+We could add the feature of communicating back to the ESP23 from the dashboard, for example when an alert happens be able to alert the user through the device.

-We could also implement the project with more Microcontrolers and test it out creating a more robust way to test and see the viability of the abitious big project.
+We could also implement the project with more microcontrollers and test it out, creating a more robust way to test and see the viability of the ambitious big project.

 ## Authors
+- Pau Mayench
+- Xavi Medina
+- Ferriol Falip
-Pau Mayench, Xavi Medina, Ferriol Falip & Jordi Otal
+- Jordi Otal